 Reproduction and selection

-By default, reproduction and selection is seasonal in our model.
+By default, reproduction and selection are seasonal in our model.
 After a generation time tgen, a fraction δ of maximum population size Ncolonies dies out.
 The number of colonies to be removed is adjusted to include the colonies that died due to starvation in this generation.
 The colony stocks act as proxy fitness values, where the ones with the lowest values are removed.
-The remaining colonies undergo reproduction, where the number of offsprings for a colony is proportional to the food collected by that colony relative to the total amount of food available in all living colonies.
+The remaining colonies undergo reproduction, where the number of offspring for a colony is proportional to the food collected by that colony relative to the total amount of food available in all living colonies.
 Thus, a colony can supposedly survive for the entire duration of the simulation.
-All offsprings are initialized with default colony food stock value at 25.
+All offspring are initialized with default colony food stock value at 25.

-Our model also defines another control for the seasonal cycle, where death occurs randomly and is not dependent on colony food stocks.
+Our model also includes another control for the seasonal cycles: a tgen, X% of the colonies are randomly sampled, independently of their respective food stocks, and die out.
 This control acts as a relative measure for judging performance of Gestalt vs U-absent vs D-present recognition models.

 The model also encodes for non-seasonal death and reproduction, where the death of a colony is followed by an offspring colony taking its place.
 Similar to seasonal death and reproduction, the probability of a colony reproducing (once another colony dies) is proportional to the food stock of the colony relative to total food available in all colonies.